bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 In order for three-dimensional transforms to work the elements need a perspective from which to transform.
-The perspective for each element can be thought of as a *vanishing point*, similar to that which can be seen in three-dimensional drawings.
+The perspective for each element can be thought of as a <i>vanishing point</i>, similar to that which can be seen in three-dimensional drawings.

 The perspective of an element can be set in two different ways.
 One way